dborodin836/TF2-GPTChatBot/docs/README.md

 - `ENABLE_CUSTOM_MODEL` whether you want to use the custom model or not.
 - `CUSTOM_MODEL_COMMAND` is the command that will trigger the AI.
 - `CUSTOM_MODEL_CHAT_COMMAND` is the command that will trigger the AI and its chat history.
+- `GRETTING` As explained in the config.ini, adds first message as AI.
+Quite useful when you want the AI speak specific sort of way.

 The other stuff is self-explanatory or already explained.